guacsec/guac-docs/guac-visualizer.md

 GUAC services.
 It acts as a way to visualize the software supply chain graph, as well as a means to explore the supply chain and prototype policies.

-#### NOTE: Since the visualizer is still in an early experimental stage, it is likely that there may be some unexpected behavior or usage problems.
-Due to ongoing changes, please ensure to use <a href="https://github.com/guacsec/guac-visualizer/releases/tag/v0.1.1" alt="link to visualizer's v0.1.1 release"><span style="color: green;">guac-visualizer's v0.1.1 release</span></a> with <a href="https://github.com/guacsec/guac/releases/tag/v0.1.2"><span style="color: green;">guac's v0.1.2 release</span></a>, since the latest versions of each repo may not work together.
-The following directions below demonstrate how to do this for a seamless setup.

 {: .no_toc }

 <details open markdown="block">